Billy Steinberg: Music career

-In his mid-20s, he formed the group Billy Thermal, which eventually was signed to Richard Perry's Planet Records.
+In his mid-20s, he formed the group Billy Thermal, which eventually signed to Richard Perry's Planet Records.
 Their breakthrough occurred in 1980 when Linda Ronstadt heard their album and decided to record their song "How Do I Make You?" for her 1980 Mad Love album.
-The album hit the top three of the charts and went platinum, and Ronstadt's version of their song reached the American top 10.
+The album went to the top three on the charts and went platinum, and Ronstadt's version of their song reached the top 10.

 Pat Benatar, on her 1980 album Crimes of Passion, covered another Billy Thermal song, "I'm Gonna Follow You".
-In 1981, Steinberg wrote "Precious Time", which became the title track for Benatar's album Precious Time.
-Also that year, Steinberg began writing with Tom Kelly, who had written another song ("Fire and Ice") on the album for Benatar.

-Further success followed with the song "Like a Virgin", when it was played for Warner Bros. executives who thought it would be perfect for Madonna.
-Steinberg later recalled writing the lyric in 1983 following a failed relationship, stating that he had genuinely felt that he'd "made it through the wilderness" and that he was "beat, incomplete".
-Madonna's version of the song spent six weeks at number one in the United States in 1984 and became a worldwide hit.
-It was also the title track for her number one album.
+In 1981.
+Steinberg wrote "Precious Time", which became the title track for Benatar's album Precious Time.
+Also in 1981, he began writing with Tom Kelly, who had written another song ("Fire and Ice") on the album for Benatar.
+When the song "Like a Virgin" was played for Warner Bros., executives thought it would be perfect for Madonna.
+Madonna's version of the song was No. 1 for six weeks in the United States in 1984.
+It became a worldwide hit and was the title track for her number one album.
+Steinberg described his inspiration for the song as the elation he felt in a new relationship after a difficult breakup.

-The success of the partnership continued with more number one singles, "True Colors" (recorded by Cyndi Lauper), "So Emotional" (by Whitney Houston), "Eternal Flame" (by the Bangles) and "Alone" (by Heart).

-Their other hits include "In Your Room" (the Bangles), 'Spirit of Love' (by Laura Branigan), "I Drove All Night" (recorded by Roy Orbison, Cyndi Lauper and Celine Dion), "I Touch Myself" (Divinyls), "Sex as a Weapon" (by Pat Benatar), and "Look Me in the Heart" (by Tina Turner).
-They also wrote several songs with Chrissie Hynde of the Pretenders, including the top-10 single "I'll Stand By You".
-Artists such as REO Speedwagon, Cheap Trick, Bette Midler, Belinda Carlisle, and Taylor Dayne (on her multi-platinum debut album Tell It to My Heart) also recorded their songs.
+The success of the partnership (Kelly and Steinberg) continued with more number one singles, "True Colors" (recorded by Cyndi Lauper), "So Emotional" (by Whitney Houston), "Eternal Flame" (co-written with Susanna Hoffs and recorded by the Bangles), and "Alone" (by Heart).
+Their other hits include "In Your Room" (co-written with Susanna Hoffs and recorded by the Bangles), 'Spirit of Love' (by Laura Branigan), "I Drove All Night" (recorded by Roy Orbison, Lauper, and Celine Dion), "I Touch Myself" (Divinyls), "Sex as a Weapon" (by Benatar), and "Look Me in the Heart" (by Tina Turner).
+They also wrote several songs with Chrissie Hynde of the Pretenders, including the top-10 single "I'll Stand by You".
+Artists including REO Speedwagon, Cheap Trick, Bette Midler, Belinda Carlisle, and Taylor Dayne (on her multi-platinum debut album Tell It to My Heart), also recorded their songs.